fasteddy516/CircuitPython_JoystickXL/README.rst

 Description
 ===========
-This CircuitPython driver simulates a *really big* USB HID joystick device - up to 64 buttons, 8 axes and 4 hat (POV) switches.
+This CircuitPython driver simulates a *really big* USB HID joystick device - up to 128 buttons, 8 axes and 4 hat (POV) switches.
 If you want to build a custom game controller with a lot of inputs - *I'm looking at you, space/flight sim pilots and racing sim drivers* - JoystickXL can help.

 Requirements
 ============
-*Note: JoystickXL relies on features that were introduced in CircuitPython version 7.0.0.*  **You must be running CircuitPython 7.0.0-alpha3 or newer on your device in order to use JoystickXL.**
+*This driver relies on features that were introduced in CircuitPython version 7.0.0.*  **You must be running CircuitPython 7.0.0-alpha3 or newer on your device in order to use JoystickXL.**

 * This driver was made for devices running `Adafruit CircuitPython <https://www.adafruit.com/circuitpython>`_.
-  For a list of CircuitPython-compatible devices, see `circuitpython.org <https://circuitpython.org/downloads>`_.
+  For a list of compatible devices, see `circuitpython.org <https://circuitpython.org/downloads>`_.

-* On some of the smaller CircuitPython boards (Trinket M0, Gemma M0, etc.), the maximum number of buttons is limited to 24.
-This is detected and enforced automatically.

-* There are no dependencies on any other CircuitPython drivers or libraries.
+* There are no dependencies on any other CircuitPython drivers, libraries or modules.

 Host OS Compatibility
 =====================
-* **Windows 10:** All functions work correctly - 64 buttons, 8 axes, 4 hat switches.
+* **Windows 10:** All functions work correctly - 8 axes, 128 buttons and 4 hat switches.
-* **Linux:** Using ``jstest`` (part of the ``joystick`` package) on a Raspberry Pi, all 64 buttons and the first 6 axes work correctly.
-The last two axes do not work, nor do any of the hat switches.
-Other Linux platforms/distributions have not been tested.
+* **Linux:** Using ``jstest`` (part of the ``joystick`` package) on a Raspberry Pi 4B, the first 7 axes and 80 buttons work correctly.
+Axis 8 does not register any events, nor do any buttons beyond the first 80.
+Only a single hat switch *sort of* works, but it gets interpreted as two axes rather than an actual hat switch.
+Other Linux platforms/distributions/applications have not been tested.
 * **Mac:** Currently untested.